TayyabManan/GIS-Portfolio/content/README.md

 Currently, your website uses a static `projects.ts` file.
 To migrate to the markdown system:

 1. The markdown files are already created for your existing projects
-2. Utility functions are available in `src/lib/markdown.ts` or `src/lib/markdown-simple.ts`
+2. Utility functions are available in `src/lib/markdown.ts`
 3. You can gradually migrate by updating your components to use the markdown functions
 4. The current system will continue to work until you're ready to switch